The Fool (2014 film): Plot

-Galaganova sends Fedotov and Matugin to assess the damage with Nikitin.
-The officials soon accept that the building will indeed fall, and return to report this to the Mayor.
-They all realize that an evacuation of this scale would cause a financial review and reveal years of embezzlement.
+Galaganova sends Public Housing Inspector Fedotov and Fire Chief Matyugin to assess the damage with Nikitin.
+The officials accept that the building will collapse after Nikitin demonstrates the tilt by rolling a bottle off the building's roof.
+They report their findings to Galaganova and her political entourage who all realize that an evacuation of this scale would cause a financial review and reveal years of administrative corruption.

-Galaganova and Bogachyov decide to pin the expected building collapse on Fedotov and Matugin.
-Together with Nikitin, Fedotov and Matugin are instructed by Sayapin, the police chief, that arrangements are being made for evacuation.
-The trio are put into a police van and taken allegedly to meet Galaganova, but instead, they are driven to a remote location on the city outskirts.
-It becomes clear to them that Galaganova is covering her tracks by eliminating them, to pin the eventual collapse of the building on them.
+Galaganova and Deputy Mayor Bogachyov decide to pin the expected building collapse on Fedotov and Matyugin.
+Nikitin, Fedotov, and Matyugin are told by Police Chief Sayapin that arrangements are being made for evacuation.
+The three men are put into a police van allegedly to meet Galaganova, but instead, they are driven to a remote location on the city outskirts.
+Fedotov and Matyugin realize that Galaganova wants to eliminate them and use them as scapegoats for the collapse.
 Fedotov pleads with the policemen to release Nikitin and they reluctantly agree, instructing him to leave the city with his family immediately.
-Matugin and Fedotov are executed.
+Matyugin and Fedotov are executed.